- UCAS Code: I201

 Student Story by Jonsmith Alankar Puli

 After attending an international University Fair, Jonsmith was determined to move to Birmingham to study Business Information Systems.
-Since starting his degree at BCU and moving from his hometown in Hyderabad, India, Jonsmith has been able to utilise a range of computing facilities and resources to achieve his goals.
 The Business Information Systems course has helped him set realistic targets, and allowed him to become more independent and outspoken within a professional industry environment.

 We accept a range of qualifications, the most popular of which are detailed below.

 |Irish Leaving Certificate (Ordinary Level)||